Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-### We noticed almost perfect correlation between loan amount and "installment" features.
+### We noticed an almost perfect correlation between the loan amount and "installment" features.
 Let's explore these features further.
 For that, we will first find their description and then draw a scatterplot between them.

 ```python